memio/memio/README.md

 > **Caution**: Memio is being renamed (previously gnugat/medio) and split into smaller packages.

-Memio is a library, it allows you to describe PHP code by initializing "Model" classes (e.g. `new Method('__construct')`) and then to generate it using a `PrettyPrinter`!
+Memio is a library, it allows you to describe PHP code by building "Model" classes (e.g. `new Method('__construct')`) and then to generate it using a `PrettyPrinter`!

 > **Note**: The actual generation logic is hold by [Twig templates](http://twig.sensiolabs.org/).